Colorado AI Act · SB 26-189

 Colorado did not pass this law in a vacuum.
 Understanding the timeline helps explain why the deadline is real, and why organizations cannot afford to wait.

 Governor Polis signs SB 24-205.
-Colorado becomes the first state in the country with comprehensive AI consumer protection legislation.
+Colorado becomes the first state with comprehensive AI consumer protection legislation, requiring risk management programs and annual impact assessments.

 Deadline delayed